x

 Prepare ahead of time

-As the saying goes, “Better to have it, and not need it, than to need it, and not have it”.
 In any disaster scenario, especially during wildfires, time is of the essence.
-Having a prepacked set of supplies as well as a proper rehearsed plan in place can dramatically reduce the time needed to make your escape.
+Having a pre-packed set of supplies as well as a proper rehearsed plan in place can dramatically reduce the time needed to make your escape.

 For those with vehicles, it is always a good idea to keep your gas tank at least half full.
-Keep an extra 5–10 gallons of fuel on hand, if possible.
-No one wants to be worried about running out of gas or waiting in line at a gas station when they’re trying to get to safety.
-In this day and age of shortages, it’s more important than ever to not let your gas level sink too low before topping off.
-If you have a safe place to store a gas can or two, keep some extra fuel at home for emergencies.
-A fuel stabilizer can be added to the cans to keep fuel fresh and usable for 1–2 years.
+In addition, keep an extra 5-10 gallons of fuel on hand, if possible.
+After all, no one wants to be worried about running out of gas or waiting in line at a gas station when they’re trying to get to safety.
+In this day and age of frequent shortages, it’s more important than ever to not let your gas level sink too low before topping off.

 Keep emergency funds on hand